biojppm/cmany/doc/flags.rst

 cmany allows you to transparently pass flags to all or some of the builds.
 These flags can be compiler flags, preprocessor defines or CMake cache variables.
-Specifying flags is an important cmany usage pattern, which is used also when specifying :doc:`variants` or :ref:`Per-parameter flags`.
+Specifying flags is an important cmany usage pattern, which is used also when specifying :doc:`variants` or :ref:`Per-item flags`.

 .. note::
    The examples below apply the flags across the board to all the